Advanced Spatial Analysis¶

 Performance: - Advanced methods can be computationally intensive - Use parallel processing when available - Consider analyzing subsets of data for exploration

-Integration with Simple Spatial Analysis: - Use Simple Spatial Analysis for initial exploration - Use Advanced Spatial Analysis for detailed statistical testing - Combine results from both for comprehensive spatial analysis
+Integration with Simple Spatial Analysis: - Use Simple Spatial Analysis for initial exploration - Use Advanced Spatial Analysis for Squidpy-based neighborhood and spatial statistics - Treat simple pairwise enrichment and advanced neighborhood enrichment as complementary, not interchangeable

 AnnData Export: - Export AnnData objects after building graphs or running analyses - Use combined export for multi-ROI analysis in other tools - Use separate export for ROI-specific analysis - Exported H5AD files are compatible with the entire scverse ecosystem